 My body was getting used to it by the second week.
 Less pain, a little more strength, and workouts that felt more planned and less like they were too much.

-I saw: A stronger link between the brain and the muscles More strength Better posture and more self-assurance
+I saw: A stronger link between the brain and the muscles, more strength, better posture, and more self-assurance

 That’s when I got it.
 I didn’t have to exercise every day.